Creating an orderly classroom

 Typically, teachers give directions to the students and then focus attention only on those students who do not obey.
 For example, 'Justin, you didn't go back to your seat' Instead, teachers should focus on those students who do follow the directions, rephrasing the original directions as a positive comment.
 For example, 'Jason went back to his seat and got right to work.'

 If a student is still misbehaving after a teacher has taught specific directions and has used positive repetition, only then should the teacher use negative consequences.
 As a general rule, the teacher should not administer a negative consequence to a student until they have reinforced the appropriate behaviour with at least 2 students.

 Effective teachers are always positive first.
-Focusing on negative behaviour teaches students that negative behaviour gets attention, that the teacher is a negative person, and that the classroom is a negative place.
+Focusing on negative behaviour teaches students that negative behaviour gets attention, that a teacher is a negative person, and that a classroom is a negative place.